An Intelligent Walker

 Path Guidance for the Elderly

-Utilizes open source hardware and API's to make the world more accessible for blind elderly people.
+Elderly Vibrations utilizes open-source hardware and API's to make the world more accessible for blind older adults.
 Android Studio controls extrapolated 3D features using monocular vision.
-In addition, Android Studio provides a variety of packages and bluetooth solutions to alert the user of possible dangers in their path of travel.
-Arduino Uno and ESP 32 are used to enhance the connectivity of bluetooth to pass data from the user to the interface.
-The Arduino connects to two DC motors with home-made counter weights to generate vibrations that prevent the user from walking into unexpected objects.
+Also, Android Studio provides a variety of packages and Bluetooth solutions to alert the user of possible dangers in their path of travel.
+Arduino Uno and ESP 32 are used to enhance the connectivity of Bluetooth to pass data from the user to the interface.
+The Arduino connects to two DC motors with homemade counterweights to generate vibrations that prevent the user from walking into unexpected objects.

 Pairing Student Parents with Student Sitters

 Ramily is a mobile app built on the mission of enriching the lives of student parents by reducing childcare concerns.
 Currently, an unmet need exists at West Chester University (WCU) for student parents, increasing the challenges of the already intense college process.
 Traditional daycare centers can cost on average $972 a month for toddlers and do not allow parents to pick and choose days of use.
 Using local West Chester babysitters provides for flexibility in being able to utilize the service only when needed.
 The app will function specifically for the West Chester University community as participants will be required to enroll with a WCU ID number.